How to Get Rid of Rats in Attic, Walls & House?

 • ◉ Droppings along baseboards

-• ◉ Chewed gaps near pipes or cabinets
+◉ Chewed gaps around pipes, cabinets, or vents

 Place snap traps: